Louise Chéruit: 1906–1914

-Mme Chéruit’s aesthetic was traditionally feminine, incorporating soft fabrics, pastel colors and rare embroideries, but she was innovative in line and cut.
-In late 1911 she introduced the pannier gown, full at the hips and tapering to an ankle-length hem, which recalled French court fashions of the 18th century.
-Delicate evening dresses may have been her forte, but she was also adept at elegant street wear, and by 1914 her walking suits and afternoon gowns were fashion staples.
+Chéruit's aesthetic was traditionally feminine, incorporating soft fabrics, pastel colors and rare embroideries, but she was innovative in line and cut.
+In late 1911, she introduced the pannier gown, full at the hips and tapering to an ankle-length hem, which recalled French court fashions of the 18th century.
+Delicate evening dresses may have been her forte, but she was also adept at elegant street wear, and by 1914, her walking suits and afternoon gowns were fashion staples.

 Chéruit fashions, 1912–1914

 World War I and the 1920s

 When World War I struck, most Paris fashion houses shut down or reduced production, but Chéruit remained fully operational.
 However, in 1914, following a scandal involving her lover, an Austrian nobleman and military officer who was accused of espionage, Cheruit was forced into seclusion, a startling end to her enormous celebrity in French society.
 Despite rumors that she was guilty of spying for the Germans herself and, if tried, might be executed, Chéruit maintained an unswerving, if behind-the-scenes, influence on the artistic direction of her company.
-In early 1915 the house of Chéruit was acquired by its directors Mesdames Wormser and Boulanger, who, Vogue observed, kept the salon "to its original type" while bringing "much originality to it."
+In early 1915, the house of Chéruit was acquired by its directors Mesdames Wormser and Boulanger, who, Vogue observed, kept the salon "to its original type" while bringing "much originality to it."

-In addition to evening gowns, the house was known for chic cinema wraps, furs, lingerie, wedding trousseaus, even children’s clothing in rayon.
-Fascinated by the effect of light on fabric, Chéruit and her designers worked with taffeta, lamé, and gauze, and followed the latest trends in art, for instance hand-painting Cubist designs on dresses, coats and other articles of apparel.
+In addition to evening gowns, the house was known for chic cinema wraps, furs, lingerie, wedding trousseaus, even children's clothing in rayon.
+Fascinated by the effect of light on fabric, Chéruit and her designers worked with taffeta, lamé and gauze, and followed the latest trends in art, for instance hand-painting Cubist designs on dresses, coats and other articles of apparel.
 These striking creations drew the attention of silent film stars, such as Jeanne Eagels.

-With the move toward simpler fashions after the war, typified by such designers as Jean Patou and Coco Chanel.
-Mme.
-Cheruit's taste for opulence lost appeal and she retired in 1923.
+With the move toward simpler fashions after the war, typified by such designers as Jean Patou and Coco Chanel, Cheruit's taste for opulence lost appeal and she retired in 1923.
 But for more than a decade, the house continued to produce beautiful, if no longer innovative, fashions including the flapper styles that defined the Jazz Age.
 In the mid to late 1920s, the brand was especially associated with the photographer Edward Steichen and his enticing images for Vogue of the Cheruit-dressed model Marion Morehouse.
-The design firm's continued popularity was reflected in iconic references in Evelyn Waugh's 1930 bestseller Vile Bodies.
+The design firm's continued popularity was reflected by iconic references in Evelyn Waugh's 1930 bestseller, Vile Bodies.
 In 1935, the designer Elsa Schiaparelli famously took over Chéruit's 98-room salon and work studios.

 According to the Carnavalet Museum, Chéruit died in 1955.

 Legacy

 Dresses by Chéruit may be found in the collections of major museums, including the Metropolitan Museum of Art in New York.
-The fashion house was reestablished at its original location, 21, Place Vendôme in Paris, in 2008.
+The fashion house was reestablished in 2008 at its original location, 21, Place Vendôme in Paris.